Skip to Content

 Ant Hill Near Trunk of Tree

-However, before you can even think about getting rid of the infestation, it’s important that you first determine the signs of an infestation.
+Before you can even think about getting rid of the infestation, it’s important that you first determine the signs of an infestation.
 If you notice a line of ants walking by in your garden, you won’t think twice about it.

-However, there are some pretty telltale signs that indicate a serious infestation.
-For instance, if you notice a bunch of live ants at the base of the tree, it’s a pretty clear sign that your tree is infested.
+However, there are telltale signs that indicate a serious infestation.
+For instance, if you notice a bunch of live ants at the base of the tree, it’s a clear sign that your tree is infested.
 You will see them swarming at the base of the tree, often moving in and out of the soil.

-Spotting an ant nest near the base of the tree is also a pretty obvious sign of an infestation.
+Spotting an ant nest near the base of the tree is also an obvious sign of an infestation.
 Keep in mind that you won’t be able to get a clear view of the nest; most carpenter ants usually build their nests inside the wood so what you are going to see is just the opening of the nest itself.

 If you are unsure about the infestation, the best thing to do is to call a pest removal company.
 They are going to send an expert who is going to check the trees carefully to determine the extent of the infestation.